A Unification of Weighted and Unweighted Particle Filters

-almost surely, which proves the last claim in the theorem.
+a.s., which proves the last claim in the theorem.

-Additionally, we can use integration-by-parts in \cref{eq:match_dt}-\cref{eq:match_dY} to rewrite them only in terms of $\phi$ (but not its derivatives).
+Additionally, we can use integration by parts in \cref{eq:match_dt}--\cref{eq:match_dY} to rewrite them only in terms of $\phi$ (but not its derivatives).
 If we further restrict ourselves to compactly supported test functions $\phi \in C^2_k$, boundary terms vanish and we formally have

-where $\mathcal{A}^{\dag}_t$, $\mathcal{B}^{\dag}_t$, and $\mathcal{L}_t^{\dag}$ are the formal adjoints of $\mathcal{A}_t$, $\mathcal{B}_t$, and $\mathcal{L}_t$, respectively, with respect to Lebesgue measure.
-Since these equations hold for all $\phi \in C^2_k$ and the terms inside the square brackets are continuous in $x$ (given the assumptions \ref{asmp:functions_S} and \ref{asmp:functions_W}), the fundamental lemma in the calculus of variations (see e.g. Lemma 1 in \cite{Gelfand1963}) implies that the terms inside the square brackets are identically zero on $\mathbb{R}$, which gives two main equations of the theorem as we will see soon.
+where $\mathcal{A}^{\dag}_t$, $\mathcal{B}^{\dag}_t$, and $\mathcal{L}_t^{\dag}$ are the formal adjoints of $\mathcal{A}_t$, $\mathcal{B}_t$, and $\mathcal{L}_t$, respectively, with respect to the Lebesgue measure.
+Since these equations hold for all $\phi \in C^2_k$ and the terms inside the square brackets are continuous in $x$ (given the assumptions \ref{asmp:functions_S} and \ref{asmp:functions_W}), the fundamental lemma in the calculus of variations (see, e.g., \cite[Lemma 1]{Gelfand1963}) implies that the terms inside the square brackets are identically zero on $\mathbb{R}$, which gives two main equations of the theorem, as we will see soon.
 The remainder of the proof will be concerned with calculating the adjoint operators $\mathcal{A}^{\dag}_t$ and $\mathcal{B}^{\dag}_t$.